Friday, March 24, 2023

 Karnataka police dept to migrate CUG phone connections to Reliance Jio; BSNL employees’ union miffed

-The government is not only stifling its own PSU but also opening itself up to security concerns by roping in private players, said the BSNLEU.
+Government is not only stifling its own PSU, but by roping in private players, they are opening up to national security concerns: BSNLEU

 BSNLEU State Secretary Sudharshan HV stated that earlier, the government had stopped BSNL from upgrading their equipment stating that they should focus on making indigenous ones.
 (Creative Commons)